Learn about Savio

 We’ve highlighted text here to create a new piece of feedback so we can keep the Zapier Integration and the Slack integration feature requests separate.

 Who should triage?
-Here are two different models.
+Here are three different models.

 One person is in charge.
 We like the model where one person is in charge of triaging.
 Several people push feedback into Savio, but one person is the product and feedback expert and knows how all the feature requests are named.
-It puts more work on that person, but it ensures that there’s consistency.
+It's more work for that person, but it ensures that feedback are assigned to the correct features.

 It’s a team effort.
 Another option is for your team to assign feature requests when they send their feedback to Savio.
-Then you can have one person go through and double-check it.
-You can also choose to have feedback skip your inbox if it has an attached feature request (and is submitted via the Chrome Extension or Slack).
-This model is more appropriate for companies that get lots of feedback because it puts less load on the feedback manager who triages.
-But the trade-off is that you might find that feedback sometimes finds its way to the wrong feature request.
+Then you can (optionally) have one person go through and double-check it.
+This model is more appropriate for companies that get lots of feedback because it puts less load on the feedback manager who triages in the "one person triages" model.
+The trade-off with this approach is that you may find that feedback is sometimes assigned to the wrong feature request.

-Either system can work—choose the best system for you.
+Any of the systems can work.
 But if you’re not sure, we suggest making one person the feedback expert to begin with.
-Then scale up later.

 How often should I triage?